 Using the examples of Demian Maia or Jacare, it’s clear that with an excellent BJJ background you’re on the right path for MMA stardom.

-The highest percentage Jiu-Jitsu moves for MMA
+The highest percentage of Jiu-Jitsu moves for MMA

 Most noteworthy, not all aspects of the BJJ game have the same level of application in MMA.
-Even with highly restricted striking options, like the example of Combat Jiu Jitsu, strikes can significantly impact what you can safely do on the ground.
-In MMA context, the very basics of BJJ should be the main focus – as much control as possible, from a position of safety, that’ll ultimately lead to a submission.
+Even with highly restricted striking options, like the example of Combat Jiu-Jitsu, strikes can significantly impact what you can safely do on the ground.
+In the MMA context, the very basics of BJJ should be the main focus – as much control as possible, from a position of safety, that’ll ultimately lead to a submission.